This blog was written in partnership with the SalesIntel team.

 - Breakout Rooms: Attendees can participate in the discussion and then report back to the group.

 You can use a mixture of these three formats based on the intent of your virtual event.
 When you are turning a major industry event into a virtual event, you can use all three formats.

 4. Use email marketing for promotion

 When it comes to event promotion - online or offline - few platforms produce outcomes like email marketing.
 You are likely to rely on email for outreach to attend a successful virtual event.
 In fact, 40% of marketers agree that email is the single most powerful medium for promoting an event.

 However, it is important to ensure that you are using reliable data to match the expected result from your email campaign.
 It is recommended you use a reliable B2B data partner who can help you with human-verified data within a given budget.
 The benefit of having a data partner is that you can access additional information such as buyer intent data, firmographic and technographic data, enriched personal data, and more.

 5. Leave it to the experts (Probably the best and most preferred by marketers)

 In order to organize virtual events that produce results and drive highly-qualified attendees to virtual and in-person events, the best way is to leave it to the virtual event experts.
 Leaving the event promotion to experts will help you focus more on your topic, presentation, and event positioning.

 While organizing a virtual event needs a lot of planning and involves several activities that might get missed, Banzai makes it easy for you.
-Our intelligent platform helps you to identify your targeted attendees who are looking for solutions that you provide.
-As a one-stop virtual event expert, Banzai helps you build a qualified audience profile, provides tools to create and schedule events, and offers invitations to help you reach your prospects for your events.
+Our intelligent platform Reach, helps you to identify your targeted attendees who are looking for solutions that you provide.
+As a one-stop virtual event expert, Reach helps you build a qualified audience profile, provides tools to create and schedule events, and offers invitations to help you reach your prospects for your events.